kingmenko/kingmenko/README.md

-- 👋 Hi, I’m Amania-Enrico
+- 👋 Hi there I’m Amania-Enrico
-- 👀 I’m a Li...automation,frontend/backend developing ,game developing and online security
-- 🌱 I’m currently learning ...c#,python and sql
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 👀i'm a C#,Bash,Javascript programmer /web-developer
+- 💻I'm also a hardcore linux user ,linux is bisacally second nature to me💽

 <!---